 The original abbey was built in 1084 and became a Benedictine abbey in 1094.
 After a fire in the 18th century, the abbey was completely reconstructed in the Baroque style.
 Today, there are only 30 monks who live here.
 They maintain the grounds and work in the apricot orchard and vineyards.
 You can buy some of the apricot wine produced at the Abbey, as well as tour the extensive library and art collection.

 Referred to as the Montecassino of Austria, Gottweig Abbey is a place of respite and provides a window into the monastic way of life.

 7. The Wachau Valley

 The Wachau Valley is most memorable for the breathtaking views of castle ruins, monasteries, and vertical vineyards that appear to be at 90-degree inclines.
 You will see the ruins of Durnstein Castle where King Richard of England, also known as Richard the Lionheart, was imprisoned.
 The Wachau also encompasses Melk Abbey and the Abbey at Durnstein, which you’ll see on the shore just below the ruins of the castle.
-Cruising the Wachau Valley was a highlight of the trip for me.
+Cruising the Wachau Valley is a highlight of the Danube River cruise.

-If there is one thing I wish I had known before embarking on my Danube River cruise, it’s that there is so much to see, a week is like a movie trailer -- just enough to get you really interested in the main features.
+Pro Tip: If there is one thing I wish I had known before embarking on the Danube River cruise, it’s that there is so much to see, a week is like a movie trailer — just enough to get you really interested in the main feature.
 It’s a good idea to book some extra days in one of your favorite cities, be it Budapest, Vienna, or another port on the river.
 Once you’re there, make the most of it!
-Also read up on